William Mitchell College of Law, 2008, cum laude

 - Hennepin County Bar Association

-- Mr. Linsk is a vice president on the board of the Jewish Federation of Greater St. Paul, and has chaired the federation’s committee overseeing the allocation of $2.5 million in charitable funds to nonprofit agencies.
+- Mr. Linsk is the president-elect of the board of the Jewish Federation of Greater St. Paul, and has chaired the federation’s committee overseeing the allocation of $2.5 million in charitable funds to nonprofit agencies.

 - He is an active member of the Twin Cities Cardozo Society.
 He has been a pro bono volunteer attorney for the Cardozo Society’s legal aid clinics, the Federal Bar Association Minnesota chapter pro se program, and the Children’s Law Center of Minnesota.

 - He is an adjunct professor of legal writing at Mitchell Hamline School of Law.

 - He has been an alumni mentor for students at William Mitchell College of Law, Mitchell Hamline’s predecessor institution.

-- He is a member of and volunteer investigator for the Fourth District Ethics Committee, which helps the Minnesota Supreme Court govern attorney conduct in the state.
+- He has been a member of and volunteer investigator for the Fourth District Ethics Committee, which helps the Minnesota Supreme Court govern attorney conduct in the state.